floneum/floneum-site/kalosm_doc_src/en/guides/resource_augmented_generation.md

 ## Creating a Context Database

 The next step is to create a context database.
-Kalosm provides a `ContextDatabase` struct that serves as a context database.
-We need to wrap the database in a `Arc` and a `RwLock` so that it can be shared across threads:
+Kalosm provides `DocumentTable` struct that indexes a [Surrealdb](https://surrealdb.com/) database table with a vector database which can serve as our context database.
+We need to wrap the database in a `Arc` so that it can be shared across threads:

 ```rust
 {{#include src/doc_snippets/live_qa.rs:create_context_db}}